 Watch a video to see how a teacher at MOE Kindergarten @ Punggol View facilitated sustained back-and-forth exchanges to promote quality interactions with a class of K2 children during and after an outdoor learning activity.

-watch the video on quality interactions
+Scan the QR code to watch the video on quality interactions

 In facilitating authentic learning through quality interactions, have I considered the following?